milos-pujic/cypress-cucumber-e2e-tests/README.md

 ## Local Kubernetes Environment with Minikube's Kubernetes

->Before you proceed, you should setup and start minikube using bellow guides:
+>Before you proceed, you should set up and start minikube using bellow guides:
 >
 >- [Minikube Setup for Windows](/docs/minikube-setup-windows.md)
 >- [Minikube Setup for Mac](/docs/minikube-setup-mac.md)